Explore the Museum

 The Badè Museum is proud to host visiting researchers wishing to conduct original research on the collections, subject to the Director’s approval.
 Please see our visiting researcher page for more information on scheduling a visit.

-The Tell en-Nasbeh collection incorporates some of the excavated archaeological material as well as archival documentation from the Tell en-Nasbeh excavations, including excavation records and original object photography.
+The Tell en-Nasbeh collection incorporates some of the excavated archaeological material as well as archival documentation from the Tell en-Nasbeh excavations, including excavation records, field photographs, correspondence, films, and original object photography.
 Some of this material is available online through Open Context or through a visiting researcher appointment.

 The Museum circulates a loan exhibit of objects for use in teaching.
 The traveling exhibit includes artifacts and replicas from the original Tell en-Nasbeh excavations such as lamps, oil juglets, sling stones, and ceramic pitchers.
 Along with labels and display posters, an informative and entertaining DVD accompanies every exhibit describing excavation techniques and what we can learn from archaeological remains.
 For more information about the contents of the Traveling Exhibit and pricing please see our traveling exhibits page.